Kirill71/mb_grep/README.md

   make clean
 ```
 #### Windows
-If you use Windows you will have to clean the project via `CMake` tool.
+If you use Windows you will have to clean the project via `CMake` tool
+ or try MS Visual Studio out, it supports `CMake` based projects nowadays.

 ## Pattern Debug Tip